Update 27/06/2022: The PocketReform has been officially announced! More information can be found at this page.

 Moreover, according to its makers, crucial for the PocketReform is its modularity and durability, in the perspective of a circular economy model.
 Early renderings showed a miniature mechanical keyboard not unlike that of the Penkesu, alongside a tiny trackball and OLED display, which are not yet seen on the current prototype.
 In fact, the trackball could make for a satisfying BlackBerry-like feel and easy navigation even in traditional, not mobile-optimized Linux environments.

 In conclusion, this new project looks intriguing to say the least.
 With funding at least partly ensured, and inheriting expectations from the MNT Reform as a quality product, hopes for the PocketReform are high.
-Waiting for more information to appear on the technical side, the official blog of the project, linked below, is the best place to look for up-to-date information.
+You can find more information in the official introduction post below.

 Photos from the official project page.